Osprey Approach celebrates 30 years in business

-As Osprey Approach enters its fourth decade in business, CEO Craig Matthews asks Founder and Managing Director, John Taylor, how it all started – and what the future holds
+As Osprey Approach enters its fourth decade in business, we sat down with Founder and Managing Director, John Taylor, about how it all started – and what the future holds:

 Q. John – the tech industry’s seen an awful lot of consolidation, yet Osprey remains independent as it celebrates 30 years in business.
 Why?